Y1bo-Zhao/Bidirectional/README.md

 # Bidirectional Thrust Control for Quadrotor Safety

-This repository is the companion code for this paper, which has been submitted to RA-L. MATLAB and Simulink are used as the simulation.
+This repository is the companion code for this paper, which has been accepted by RA-L. MATLAB and Simulink are used as the simulation.

 MATLAB part contains two controllers, a full quadrotor model and a minimum snap planner, along with many small plugins.